eawww/MeetHooks/Outline.md

 }
 ```

 Functions that return JSX can be used as JSX elements in other components.
+This is some of that composability that everybody loves so much.
 ```jsx
 const AnotherComponent = () => <span>I'm super neat</span>
 const definedAsFunction = ({acceptsPropObject}) => {